TmasLee/asp_mvc/README.md

 # asp_mvc

-A portfolio-like project where I build a single page app from the ground up using a C# backend, a JS/React frontend, and everything I learned from work.
+A small web app project built from the ground up using a C# backend and a JS/React frontend.

-Eventually this web app will be used for ML practice using PyTorch.

 ### **To-Do**:

-* Convert controllers to ApiControllers?
+* MSSQL

-* Exercises
+* Error page
+* Exercises - Links to other endpoints that serve different static files?
- * OOP
+ * OOP - building / line / units?
  * Design patterns
-* MSSQL

 * Deploy to AWS
  * ECS?
 Secrets
  * Set up SSL